teateatea/heartbreaker/Characters/a) Creating a New Character.md

 *For example, you could switch your scores for Strength and Intelligence.*

 ##### ***c) Note Bonuses***
-Note the associated bonuses or penalties for each Ability score, based on the tables overleaf. <!-- #Revisit -->
+Note the associated bonuses for each Ability score, based on the tables overleaf. ***(Revisit!)***

+*(Each Ability score gives a Bonus to other attributes, such as CON improving HP.
+Go around the sheet and fill in the relevant boxes now.)*<!-- #Revisit -->

 ___
 # The Path You Have Taken